 The Rufus surge reflects a broader AI shopping revolution that's reshaping how consumers discover and purchase products.
 Adobe Analytics, which tracks over 1 trillion visits to US retail sites, found that AI traffic to retail websites exploded 805% year-over-year on Black Friday.
 That's not just curiosity browsing - shoppers arriving from AI services proved 38% more likely to actually make purchases compared to traditional traffic sources.

 The AI shopping boom concentrated on classic Black Friday categories like electronics, video games, appliances, toys, and personal care items.
 It's exactly where you'd expect price-conscious consumers to want help navigating deals, comparing features, and finding the best value.
-An found that 48% of respondents have used or plan to use AI specifically for holiday shopping.
+An Adobe survey found that 48% of respondents have used or plan to use AI specifically for holiday shopping.